 Yes, “thenadays” sounds a bit odd.
 It struck my eye among a list of words for “past” at thesaurus.com.
-I probably visit the thesaurus website as much as I do Chicos’, since I spend a lot of time writing, drafting legal briefs, playing at poetry, or jazzing up song lyrics when asked to tweak the work of my songwriter son.
+I probably visit the thesaurus website as much as I do Chicos (a woman’s clothing store), since I spend a lot of time writing, drafting legal briefs, playing at poetry, or jazzing up song lyrics when asked to tweak the work of my songwriter son.
 I love words and cobbling them together in a way that breathes life into a blank page.
 I respect words for the way they matter, for the life they have that none of us will ever enjoy …. although many of us will live on through our words.
 But words have dynamic lifetimes, expressing the experiences of people of different colors, religions, ethnic origins, and geographical locations.
 Not too long ago, the words of the English language were spoken in discrete parts of the world…..now they are used virtually everywhere.
 Many words live on and on, but others get dropped by the wayside, like natural selection.
 “Thenadays” appears to be one of those words slated for extinction, but nevertheless deserved a last hurrah.
 This is its hurrah.

 So, if you aren’t turned off yet and continue to read my entries, I plan to muse about lost words and expressions, and words and expressions that should get lost.
 Unfortunately, there are probably equal numbers of both.
-I tend to rant about those I really hate, so don’t expect all fun and games.
+I tend to rant about those I really dislike, so don’t expect all fun and games.

 I liked to think that I had been there before – not just as a first grader on a field trip – but that I had been someone who had some kind of connection to the building in the long ago past.
 Maybe I kept the building clean, helped build it, or even passed laws.
-In retrospect, maybe it was a little crazy, since I generally don’t believe in reincarnation (although I’m open to consider it).
-Maybe I just had a particularly strong sense of the awe that monumental buildings tend to inspire in ordinary mortal beings.
-Or maybe it was just pride in being Texan that was spirited through me as I walked over the terrazzo floor with the marble chips spelling out the names of the twelve battles fought on Texas soil, including Alamo, Bexar, Goliad, San Jacinto, among others….or as I bid “good evening” to the life-sized marble statutes of Sam Houston and Stephen F. Austin – both larger-than-life figures in Texas lore – in the foyer as I departed each day.
+In retrospect, maybe it was a little crazy, since I generally don’t believe in reincarnation (although I’m open to considering it).
+Maybe I just had a particularly strong sense of that awe that monumental buildings tend to inspire in us ordinary mortal beings.
+Or maybe it was just pride in being Texan that was spirited through me as I walked over the terrazzo floor with the marble chips spelling out the names of the twelve battles fought on Texas soil for our Independence from Mexico.
+I often bid a reverential “good evening” to the life-sized marble statutes of Sam Houston and Stephen F. Austin – both larger-than-life figures in Texas lore – in the foyer before I left for the day.

 Finally, I love travel.
 Show and tell about trips may come up in these pages.
-Most recently, I found a piece of my soul in the geysers of Yellowstone and the majesty of the Grand Tetons.
+Most recently, I found pieces of my soul in the geysers of Yellowstone and the majesty of the Grand Tetons.
 These national treasures brought out the geologist, botanist, bird-watcher, spiritualist, wildlife conservationist, and nature lover in me.
 I’ve spent many hours contemplating the awe that the first occupants of this continent must have felt to behold a land that spewed and bubbled and am grateful for the opportunity to capture for my own mind a sense of that pre-historical, unscientific experience.
 I sincerely thank the individuals who had the foresight and perseverance to save these wilderness areas for us, our children, and our children’s children.

 Nowadays, I find so much meaning and significance in thenadays.
 The reason could be as William Faulkner said: “The past is never dead.
 It’s not even passed.”
 As I get older, that becomes increasingly clear to me.